-A Practitioner who is or will be providing specified professional services pursuant to a contract with the Hospital must meet the same qualifications, must be processed in the same manner, and must fulfill all the obligations of his/her appointment category as any other applicant or staff appointee.
+A practitioner who is or will be providing specified professional services pursuant to a contract or a letter of agreement with the hospital must meet the same qualifications, must be processed in the same manner, and must fulfill all the obligations of their appointment category as any other applicant or staff appointee.

-9.3 The terms of the Medical Staff Bylaws will govern disciplinary action taken by or recommended by the MEC.
+9.3 The terms of the Medical Staff bylaws will govern disciplinary action taken by or recommended by the MEC.